-Shamim is a journalist and enrolled on the Foundation Certificate in English Literature as she craved a new challenge.
+Shamim is a journalist whoenrolled on the Foundation Certificate in English Literature because she craved a new challenge.

 'Before starting the Foundation Certificate in English Literature I was working as a broadcast journalist for an international television news organisation.
 My career had entered something of a plateau and I felt I needed a new challenge.
 I had loved English Literature at school, and for many years regretted not having pursued it at university.
 The thought remained with me for many years, and at the back of my mind I always toyed with the idea of one day completing an English degree.